Quentin Crisp on fame, integrity, expatriation, freedom, heroes, equal rights and death

-The rockstar singer for The Police and erstwhile gender-fluid raconteur had first united in “The Bride” — the forgetful 1985 celluloid adaptation of Mary Shelley's “Frankenstein” (which also starred Jennifer Beals and Geraldine Page).
+The rockstar singer for The Police bonded with the erstwhile gender-fluid raconteur while making “The Bride” — the forgetful 1985 celluloid adaptation of Mary Shelley's “Frankenstein” (which also starred Jennifer Beals and Geraldine Page).
 Sting played Baron Frankenstein, and Quentin was his assistant, Dr. Zalhus.

 At the time of this phone call, Crisp’s star was about to rise yet again.

-Later that year, Sally Potter’s “Orlando” would be released in which Crisp became England’s Elizabeth I — a very arch, very forlorn, very touching old queen.
+Gorgeously photographed, Crisp portrayed England’s Elizabeth I — a very arch, very forlorn, very touching old queen.